davidmoseler/posterr/README.md

 Make sure you have a nice markup visualization tool for following this readme.

+The platform was written with Rails in the backend (api-only), PostgreSQL as the database, and React + Tailwindcss in the frontend.
+React Query has been used for the api communication, and Redux for frontend-only state.

 ## Installation

 You need to have docker composer installed in your system.
 Then, you can run the app by simply doing

 ```
+    cp .env_example .env
+    docker compose run rake db:create
+    docker compose run rake db:migrate
     docker compose run rake db:seed
     docker compose up
 ```